Dmoore628/AUTOMATICAI/README.md

 Initializing the Binance client.
 Loading the trained PPO model.
 Fetching real-time market data.
-Making trading decisions based on the model.
+Making trading decisions based on the models current neural network configuration.
 Logging trades to trade_log.csv.
 Disclaimer
 This trading bot is for educational purposes only.
 Trading cryptocurrencies involves significant risk and can result in substantial financial losses.
 Use this bot at your own risk.